-The financial regulations set out in detail the responsibilities of the Joint_CFOs in relation to production of the statements of accounts for their respective organisations.
-They also set out the PCCJoint_CFO responsibilities in relation to the group accounts-and the CCCFO responsibility to support this task.
+The financial regulations set out in detail the responsibilities of the Joint CFO in relation to production of the statements of accounts for the respective organisations.
+They also set out the Joint CFO responsibilities in relation to the group accounts.